This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

-Spice level - adjust the amount of harissa according to your personal taste.
-Start with 1-2 tablespoon and add more, as necessary (it is always easier to add, but harder to take away).
-If you feel your finished aubergine curry is too spicy, add more lime juice and serve with cooling yoghurt (plant-based, if necessary).
+Spice level – adjust the amount of harissa according to your personal taste.
+Start with 1-2 tbsp and add more, as necessary (it is always easier to add, but harder to take away).

 How to toast nuts